 St. Jude's Chapel

 There is really no reason to roam far from Hot Springs with all there is to do here.
 But if you are here for a few days and want to venture out into surrounding areas, there are plenty of great day-trips.
 A drive to Waynesville on Scenic Highway 209 will be well worth the time.
-Along the way be sure and stop at St. Jude Chapel of Hope in Trust NC.
+Along the way be sure and stop at St. Jude Chapel of Hope and Trust General Store & Cafe in Trust NC.
 Once in Waynesville you will find some nice shops and several cafes for lunch.